PiyushMishra318/slate/source/index.html.md

 </aside>

-#ADMIN
+# ADMIN
-This section explains about all the apis used in the admin login of Greasy Monkey.
+This section explains about all the apis in the admin app of the Greasy Monkey platform.
 ##Camp
 This section contains documentation for all the apis that handle camp data on the Greasy Monkey platform.
 <aside class="notice">